Erik-Lamers1/vnet-manager/config/README.md

                      # So, if you want to connect to the first bridge, this value should be set to 0.
       ethN: ...
-    vlans: dict  # This defines the vlan interfaces that will be created on the machine (optional). vlan.100:  # This defines a vlan interface
+    vlans: dict  # This defines the vlan interfaces that will be created on the machine (optional). vlan.100: dict  # This defines a vlan interface
         id: int  # The vlan id of this interface.
         link: str  # The parent interface, this must correspond to a interface configured above.
         addresses: list  # The IP addresses to assign to this vlan interface (optional).